pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/07_Properties.md

 ## Get property in the template

-Following example shows how you can get property value from the template:
+The following example shows how you can get a property value in the template:

 <div class="code-section">